zkcilef/juice-shop-ghas-workshop/_labs/lab5.md

 Let's use Secret Scanning with push protections to prevent secrets from entering the codebase!

+This lab covers parts of the following exam domains:

+Domain 2: Configure and use secret scanning
+Domain 6: Describe GitHub Advanced Security best practices

 ## Exercise 1: Attempt to commit a secret

 1. Let's try to commit a secret to the repository to test out the secret scanning push protection feature.